 Many lawyers can identify their weaknesses.
 A bad memory, poor handwriting, nervousness in court, or some other apparent weakness can plague anyone.
 It’s easy to identify these weaknesses and come up with a quick solution to solve them.
 Bad memory?
 Try writing everything down.
 Poor handwriting?
 Just type instead.
 Nervous in court?
 Join Toastmasters.
-But that doesn’t address the “why,” which I’ve found to be helpful in eliminating weaknesses over the long term, and becoming a better lawyer/friend/spouse/person.
+But that doesn’t address the “why,” which I’ve found to be helpful in eliminating weaknesses over the long term and helping you become a better lawyer/friend/spouse/person.

 Sitting Down with Yourself

 If you look at the causes of these weaknesses, it may reveal character traits you didn’t know you had.
 For example, if you can get to the bottom of not just whether or not you have bad handwriting, but why your handwriting is so bad, and what it says about you, you can turn that weakness into a strength.
 But more on that in a bit.